threefoldtech/vbuilders/builders/play/btcnode/README.md

 5. Enable **public IPv6** and **Planetary Network**
 6. In Environment Variables:
     - Add a new `BTCPWD` variable with your desired password
+    - Add a new `BTCUSER` variable with your desired username
 7. Keep your `SSH_KEY` set in order to manage your machine
 8. Add a Disk:
     - Size: at least `50G` (more is better)